vishalv95/MaxPain/README.md

+## Max Pain Theory Strategy

+Max pain theory postulates that the price of underlying has a tendency to gravitate towards a point where the maximum number of options expire worthless.
+Using historical open interest data, we are backtesting to see if we can identify companies where the max pain theory holds true.
+For qualifying companies, we could enter stock positions according to where the open interest data predicts the underlying price to be on the third week of each month.

 #### Algorithm Overview
 1. Get historical options data (underlying, expiration, strikes, open interest) for all tickers in SP500, and underlying data
 2. Clean Bloomberg data